project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Regenerative-agriculture-industry-map-ft-ethan-soloviev-plus-review-2019.md

 ---
-title: Regenerative Agriculture Industry Map ft Ethan Soloviev plus review 2019
+title: Regenerative Agriculture Industry Map Ft Ethan Soloviev Plus Review 2019
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-12-23)